mehlab1/FinovaFitness/replit.md

-# Finova Fitness - Gym Management System
+# Finova Fitness - Frontend Gym Management System

 ## Overview

-Finova Fitness is a comprehensive gym management system built as a static frontend application with multiple user portals.
+Finova Fitness is a comprehensive gym management system built as a fully static frontend application with multiple user portals.
 The system provides different interfaces for various user types including public users, members, trainers, nutritionists, administrators, and front desk staff.
 The application features a neon-themed dark UI with extensive animations and an AI chatbot assistant.

 ## User Preferences